mwangikelvin201/dsc-phase-1-project-v3/README.md

 ## Conclusion

 Based on this analysis, the Boeing 737 stands out as the safest option.
 It combines a favorable injury record with robust performance capabilities.
 Airlines can tailor the aircraft for luxury and commercial needs, ensuring both safety and passenger satisfaction.

+For a comprehensive view of the data and insights, check out the dashboard [here](https://public.tableau.com/app/profile/kelvin.mwangi/viz/Comparisonofdifferentinjurystatisticswithvariousplaneaspects/VisualsoftheAviationDataSet?publish=yes).